-In the short term, probably but that’s assuming you flip it straight away.
-I’ve heard a few stories of buyer’s remorse from people who just had to have the Rolex Cosmograph Daytona 116500LN right now, whatever the cost, only to find that once the initial hype died down, prices stabilised somewhat, and they couldn’t sell their watch for the same exorbitant price they paid.
+In the short term, probably, but that’s assuming you flip it straight away.
+I’ve heard a few stories of buyer’s remorse from people who just had to have the Rolex Cosmograph Daytona 116500LN right now.
+Price be damned!
+Once the initial hype died down and prices stabilised somewhat though, they found they couldn’t sell their watch for the same exorbitant price they paid.
 If you’re planning to hold on to the watch for the long-term, meaning years, possibly decades, you likely will eventually see the return.

 The Tudor GMT meanwhile is unlikely to go up too much in value, although you may see some appreciation over the long term (again we’re talking years here.)
 That being said, it is reasonably readily available at retailers and you won’t need to buy several other models first before being given the opportunity to purchase.
 The flipside of course is that you are more likely to see other people wearing one, although if you’ve been on Instagram recently it seems there are no shortage of new Rolex Pepsi GMT’s being delivered.